StanleyDudek/CareerMP/README.md

 ## Requirements
 Due to multiplayer overhead, client performance requirements are accordingly more demanding than single player career.
 Players with moderate systems have reported 5-10% impact compared to an unmodded BeamMP server lobby, high end systems are not really affected, and low end systems will suffer and struggle to maintain realtime physics and position sync if they are running fewer than 20-30 FPS.

-CareerMP was initially made to work on the following versions of BeamNG and BeamMP softwares:
+CareerMP was last verified to work on the following versions of BeamNG and BeamMP softwares:
-- BeamNG.drive v0.38.4
+- BeamNG.drive v0.38.5
-- BeamMP Server v3.9.0 (v3.9.1)
+- BeamMP Server v3.9.2
-- BeamMP Launcher v2.7.0
+- BeamMP Launcher v2.8.0
-- BeamMP Client v4.20.2
+- BeamMP Client v4.21.1

 Updates to any of these could possibly render CareerMP non-functional without notice.